 On a hot afternoon in late September, young people who have been helped by Ann Arbor nonprofit Ozone House dramatized the realities of being young and homeless, from wondering where to find toilet paper while living on the streets to the heartbreak of being bullied at school.

-In a program called "Voices from Ozone," half a dozen young performers in their teens and 20s called on legislators, judges, and other decision-makers to learn more and do a better job of helping homeless youth.
+In a program called "Voices from Ozone" (written and directed by Eastern Michigan University student Jenny Roger with input from Ozone youth), half a dozen young performers in their teens and 20s called on legislators, judges, and other decision-makers to learn more and do a better job of helping homeless youth.

 While some challenges are the same regardless of a homeless person's age, children and teens face special challenges that range from trying to keep up with schoolwork despite a chaotic home environment to having their behavior mistaken for juvenile delinquency.